 Students are ultimately a renter population like any other.
 As such, there are pros and cons associated with investing in college town rental properties.

-But overall, the student housing market may present you with a lucrative investment if the risks can be mitigated.
+Overall, the student housing market may be a lucrative investment if the risks can be mitigated.

 Disclaimer: This content is for informational purposes only.
 You should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.